Knowing the Spanish Language Creates Opportunities

-Our Spanish majors—through the study of languages—learn to discern, understand, and respect other cultures, as well as their own.
-We endeavor to produce graduates who are prepared to engage the diverse, multicultural, and multilingual world in their places of employment, graduate school, and communities.
+As an LVC Spanish major, you'll be prepared to engage the diverse, multicultural, and multilingual world in your places of employment, graduate school, and communities.

 Complete some of your coursework in a Spanish-speaking country—we offer a variety of countries to visit and topics to study.
-The skills developed as a Spanish major offer opportunities in nearly any industry.
+The skills you'll develop will open doors in any profession.